-WHAT IS "MENTAL HEALTH"? | The World Health Organisation (WHO) defines mental health as ‘a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully and is able to make a contribution to her or his community’.
+WHAT IS "MENTAL HEALTH"? | The World Health Organisation (WHO) defines mental health as ‘a state of well-being in which every individual realises their own potential, can cope with the everyday stresses of life, can work productively and fruitfully and can make a contribution to their community’.
 Mental illness can affect anyone, of any age and background.
 However, with support, most people can and do recover.
-Achieving and maintaining good mental health and wellbeing is important for everyone. |
+Achieving and maintaining good mental health and well-being is essential for everyone. |

 MENTALLY HEALTHY WORKPLACE | In a mentally healthy workplace: